Clinical Psychology Postdoctoral Fellowship Program

 Program Goals and Competencies

-The primary goal of the program is to provide advanced training in the areas of clinical service, scholarly inquiry, professionalism and ethical decision-making.
+The primary goal of the program is to provide advanced training in the areas of clinical service, integration of science and practice, professionalism and ethical decision-making.
 The program design is based on six core competencies, including:

 - Theories and Methods of Diagnosis and Assessment